helloandre/glycerin/README.md

 ## Helpful One-offs

-- Quickly leave a bunch of rooms:
+- Quickly leave a bunch of rooms and/or dms:
-  - `yarn rooms`
+  - `yarn leave`

 # Key Bindings